open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/testing.md

 {{< /tabs >}}

-A modified version of the `hello` function from the Getting Started guide serves as a test case:
+A modified version of the `hello` function from the [Getting Started](/docs/instrumentation/erlang/getting-started/) guide will serve as our test case:

 {{< tabs Erlang Elixir >}}